zenna/halisi/docs/progress.md

 - Lift primitive functions
 - Ensure that all functions are lifted for range of lifted function

+__What is a valid abstraction, and what is meant by valid?__
+If our end goal is to draw exact samples, then what is a valid abstraction.
+If the case where the prior distribution was a

+__How to abstract non-uniform distributions?__

+__Cousot says Markov chains can be described in this framework, does this mean Church can?__

 __Should Sigma rely on Clojure, or be fully self hosted.__
 Clojure implements Sigma rules, and are also callable from them.
 The first of these is necessary, any new language must initially be implemented in another.
 The latter, perhaps not.

-__How to abstract non-uniform distributions?__

-__Cousot says Markov chains can be described in this framework, does this mean Church can?__

 ## Conceptual Questions
 - What are the semantics of values in a Sigma program